Delicious Autumn Recipes Inspired by Steilacoom’s Apple Squeeze

 - Pour batter into prepared pan.
 Sprinkle reserved topping evenly over the batter.

-- Bake until tester inserted into center comes out clean, about 1 hour and 20 minutes.
+- Bake until tester inserted into the center comes out clean, about 1 hour and 20 minutes.
 Remove from oven and place on wire rack to cool slightly.

 - To make the icing whisk together the powdered sugar and apple cider and drizzle over the cake.